All Articles

 The reason it earns daily use is because it does not try to do too much.
 It does not auto-suggest while I type.
 It does not interrupt my thinking with completions I did not ask for.
 I tell it what I want, it does the work, I review the diff, and I move on.

 For full features, refactors, and anything that requires the model to understand more than one file, Claude Code is where I get the most leverage.
 The Figma-to-React workflow we use, where a 3-hour build becomes 25 minutes, runs almost entirely through Claude Code with a clear, structured prompt.
+The detailed prompt structure that makes this workflow work is covered in your AI coding tool is only as good as the prompt you give it.

 Cursor for the In-Editor Work